ShinyiOuyang/cse15l-lab-reports/lab-report-5-week-10.md

 # Test 1

-For test 201, my implementation of markdown parser is corret while the provided implementation is wrong.
+For test 201, my implementation of markdown parser is correct while the provided implementation is wrong.
 ![difference1](lab5/vimDiff201.png)
 ![actual1](lab5/actual201.png)